telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/text-wrapping.md

 ---
 title: Wrap Text
-page_title: Wrap Text | Kendo UI Diagram Widget
+page_title: Wrap Text | Kendo UI Diagram
 description: "Learn how to use the layout element to wrap text in the Kendo UI Diagram widget."
 slug: howto_wraptext_diagram
 ---